|

 A person’s gross income is used to determine eligibility and share of cost even when a garnishment or overpayment is being deducted from the income.

-The amount withheld to recover an overpayment is excluded when BOTH of the following apply:
+Amounts withheld to recover a prior overpayment are excluded from countable income when both of the following apply:

-The overpaid amount was included in the customer’s counted income.
+The overpaid amount was previously included in the individual’s countable income for AHCCCS Medical Assistance eligibility.

 When a customer reports that his or her income is being garnished, the customer is asked to contact the source of the garnishment.
 The source may be willing to reduce or waive the garnishment.